Nyx-Edelstein/Type-Level_Typescript_Snippets/README.md

 # Type-Level_Typescript_Snippets
-Demonstration of proficiency of TypeScript and in particular Type-Level TypeScript, which is itself a fully Turing Complete pseudo-language
+Demonstration of proficiency of TypeScript and in particular [b]Type-Level[/b] TypeScript, which is itself a fully Turing Complete pseudo-language